 Program areas at Citiesrise

 Local collective action: an innovative and structured approach to cross-sector collaboration that brings creative and collaborative local leaders together under a common operating plan and goal framework to reach as many people as possible.
-Citiesrise currently partners with local organizations and stakeholders in several cities across the world, including seattle, sacramento, chennai, bogota, and nairobi.
+Citiesrise currently partners with local organizations and stakeholders in several cities across the world, including seattle, cape town, chennai, bogota, and nairobi.

 Accelerator cr: supports social entrepreneurs to take their models to scale with path-to-market strategies, development of business models, and integration with systems operating at scale for long-term sustainability.
 This initiative is based on an understanding of the existing evidence about what works to improve mental health and then scaling up and adapting what works to new populations.
 As access to technology continues to reach previously unserved populations, the avenues for mental health services and support will also increase.
 Learning from experience and further building and applying the evidence of what works to improve mental health is a key element of the program.